 Abdominal film; X-ray - abdomen; Flat plate; KUB x-ray

 An abdominal x-ray is an imaging test to look at organs and structures in the abdomen.
 Organs include the spleen, stomach, and intestines.

 When the test is done to look at the bladder and kidney structures, it is called a KUB (kidneys, ureters, bladder) x-ray.

 The test is done in a hospital radiology department.
-Or it may done in the health care provider's office by an x-ray technologist.
+Or, it may be done in the health care provider's office by an x-ray technologist.

 You lie on your back on the x-ray table.
 The x-ray machine is positioned over your abdominal area.
 You hold your breath as the picture is taken so that the picture will not be blurry.
 You may be asked to change position to the side or to stand up for additional pictures.